ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/inference.md

 plt.show()
 ```

-The above code performs inference on the saved PyTorch model using 16 randomly-selected images from the MNIST test dataset and displays them along with their actual and predicted labels.
+This code detailed above performs inference on the saved PyTorch model using 16 randomly-selected images from the MNIST test dataset, and then displays them alongside their actual and predicted labels.

-As before, start by importing the necessary Python libraries: torch, datasets, transforms, matplotlib.pyplot, and random.
-Torch is used for loading the model and performing tensor operations.
-Datasets and transforms from torchvision are used for loading and transforming the MNIST dataset.
-Use matplotlib.pyplot for plotting and displaying images, and random is used for selecting random images from the dataset.
+As before, start by importing the necessary Python libraries:

+* Torch - used for loading the model and performing tensor operations.
+* Datasets - used for loading the MNIST dataset.
+* Transforms - used for transforming the MNIST dataset.
+* Matplotlib.pyplot - used for plotting and displaying images.
+* Random - used for selecting random images from the dataset.

-Next, load the MNIST test dataset using datasets.MNIST() with train=False to specify that it’s the test data.
-The dataset is automatically downloaded if it’s not available locally.
+Next, load the MNIST test dataset using datasets.MNIST() with train=False to specify that it is the test data.
+The dataset is automatically downloaded if it is not available locally.

 Load the saved model using torch.jit.load("model.pth") and set the model to evaluation mode using model.eval().
 This ensures that layers like dropout and batch normalization behave appropriately during inference.